 The Chrysler dealer is yahooing its monster year-end closeout.
 Old Glory ripples overhead.
 The loudspeaker calls: “Kurt Brand on two!”
 Balloons bob and weave in the stiff prairie wind.
 “Kurt Brand on two!”
 Salesmen eye me through the windows, not a customer in sight.

 I pass a cineplex whose marquee says CLOSED.
 A Jiffy Lube with its bays standing empty.
 An abandoned department store whose sign has been removed but whose name, HOMELAND, stands out in clean lettering against the dirty façade.

 Weeds poke up through cracks in the pavement.
 Dead leaves scurry past.
 I puzzle over a bird’s wing lying next to a crushed pink barrette.
 I picture these shopping strips as future ghost towns in some post-consumer America.

 Then the human spirit makes an appearance.
 A message board in front of a dentist’s office spells out, WELCOME HOME SPC.
 JESSE WATKINS, and gives his phone number in case we want to call and wish him well.

 This is my beat.
 Even if I’m just working the seams between one shopping mall and the next, I am where I most want to be: anywhere but home.

 As a travel writer I am always pleading to be shipped off to Tashkent or Timbuktu.
 But I’m grateful that I don’t have to go to the ends of the earth to have experiences that will open my eyes.

 As the Chinese master said: “The Great Way is easy for those who have no preferences.”

-When I walk stoned, the preferences fall away.
+When I am walking stoned, the preferences fall away.

-Tom Huth is the author of Forty Years Stoned: A Journalist’s Romance, to be published on 4/20 by Heliotrope Books.
+Tom Huth is the author of Forty Years Stoned: A Journalist’s Romance by Heliotrope Books.